JessicaGarson/intro_to_command_line_git/agenda.md

 #Agenda
 1. Difference between git and github
-2. What is open source code
+2. What is open source code?
 3. Setting our command line enviornment
 4. Command line basics
 5. Forking and cloning